Nature

 Route 9 Path

-For power walking or bike riding, you have the option of the Route 9 Path which follows the busy thoroughfare from Martinsburg to the Charles Town/Ranson area.
+For power walking or biking, you have the option of the Route 9 Path, which follows the busy thoroughfare from Martinsburg to the Charles Town/Ranson area.
 While the southern portion of the trail is fairly flat, the northern half is somewhat hilly.
 Stops along the way highlight points of interest.

 Other Places to Play